shu69bham/dotnet-interview-preparation/README.md

 ### `ADO.NET` -

-Used for connecting to databases.
+Provides supporting methods for connecting to databases.
 ORM tools like Nhibernate use ADO.NET internally to interact with database.

 ### `Kestrel Server` -